PeterBengtson/Ooloi-docs/WELCOME.md

 # Welcome to Ooloi

 Greetings, and welcome to Ooloi, the spiritual successor to Igor Engraver.
 If you're seeking yet another conventional music notation software, I'm afraid you've taken a wrong turn.
-Ooloi aims to be something rather different — and there's a story behind why that matters.
+Ooloi aims to be something rather different – and there's a story behind why that matters.

 ## A Quarter-Century in the Making

 Twenty-five years ago, I created Igor Engraver, which became rather successful in the music notation world.
-When that project ended, it left something unfinished — not just the software, but the understanding of what music notation software could truly become.
+When that project ended, it left something unfinished – not just the software, but the understanding of what music notation software could truly become.
 Ooloi represents the completion of that circle, built with decades of accumulated insight about both music and programming.

 In the intervening years, I became an AWS Solutions Architect Professional and created systems like Ocean and OpenSecOps.
-I have always thought in systems — this shift simply allowed me to give that instinct full rein, to focus entirely on designing foundations that can handle complexity and scale over time through elegant abstraction layers.
+I have always thought in systems – this shift simply allowed me to give that instinct full rein, to focus entirely on designing foundations that can handle complexity and scale over time through elegant abstraction layers.

-Ooloi represents a sustained effort to distill everything I've learned into an architecture that doesn't just work, but works elegantly.
-This isn't my first attempt at solving these problems, but it's the first time I've had the right tools — functional programming, immutable data structures, enterprise-scale systems thinking, and the kind of patience that comes with experience — to solve them properly.
+Ooloi distills everything I've learned into an architecture that doesn't just work, but works elegantly.
+This isn't my first attempt at solving these problems, but it's the first time I've had the right tools – functional programming, immutable data structures, enterprise-scale systems thinking, and the kind of patience that comes with experience – to solve them properly.

 ## What is Ooloi?